verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ![Prometheus](/docs/images/multicluster/prometheus-multicluster.png)

 An alternative approach to using the Prometheus UI is to query metrics from the command line.
 Here is an example of how to obtain Prometheus metrics from the command line.
+Search the output of the query for responses that have the `managaged_cluster` field set to the name of the managed cluster.
    ```shell
    # On the admin cluster
    $ prometheusUrl=$(kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \